syncthing/syncthing/README.md

  * Handling of deleted files.
 Deletes can be propagated or ignored per client.

+ * Synchronizing multiple unrelated directory tries by following symlinks directly below the repository level.

 The following features are _not yet implemented but planned_:

- * Syncing multiple directories from the same syncthing instance.

  * Change detection by listening to file system notifications instead of periodic scanning.